Quest for optimal quantum resetting: protocols for a particle on a chain: Results

 We want to check the fate of survival probability $S_n^r$ for the protocol MPR.
 Figure.~\ref{fig:1} clearly demonstrates that for $p=0.4,0.6,0.7,1$, survival probability $S^r_n$ saturates to a non-zero value, which automatically implies $P^r_{det}(n\to\infty) <1$.
 This implies the detection is not guaranteed for these $p$ values.
 On the other hand, in the case of $p=0.5$, one can see that $S^r_n$ is approaching zero in the large $n$ limit.
 Hence, one can expect a complete detection $P^r_{det}(n\to\infty) \to 1$.

-We try to explain the above-mentioned nature of $S^r_n$ for different $p$ values.
-The probability distribution of $j^*$ (i.e. the site where the particle gets resets each time) is completely analogous to the probability distribution of the position of a one-dimensional biased discrete random walk (see Eq.~\eqref{eqn 6}).
+We will now try to explain the above-mentioned nature of $S^r_n$ for different $p$ values.
+The probability distribution of $j^*$ (i.e., the set of possible resetting positions at a given resetting step) is completely analogous to the probability distribution of the position of a one-dimensional biased discrete random walk (see Eq.~\eqref{eqn 6}).
 The interval $\Delta$ and the number of resetting steps $R$ in our strategies are analogous to the step length and the number of total jumps associated with a random walk problem.
 In the random-walk picture, the $p$ ($1-p$) value can be thought of as the probability of going to the right (left) sites.
 Drawing the mapping between a random walk problem and MPR protocol can help us to compute the mean and variance of the $P(j^*)$, which are given by,

 Figure.~\ref{fig:2} shows the probability distribution of $j^*$ for different $p$ values and for different number of resetting steps $R$.
 For $p=0.5$ (Fig.~\ref{fig:2} upper panel) the mean of the distribution $P(j^*)$ always remains at $j=0$.
-The black dashed line and the black solid line in Fig.~\ref{fig:2} (upper panel) represent the mean of the distribution $P(j^*)$ and the detector position respectively.
+The black dashed line, and the black solid line in Fig.~\ref{fig:2} (upper panel) represent the mean of the distribution $P(j^*)$ and the detector position, respectively.
 On the other hand, for $p>0.5$ (see lower panel of Fig.~\ref{fig:2}) and $p<0.5$ (see middle panel of Fig.~\ref{fig:2}) the mean of the distribution $P(j^*)$ is heading towards the right and left side respectively with increasing $R$, as one can expects from the Eq.~\eqref{variance} as well.
-The shifting of the mean $\langle j^*_R \rangle$ with increasing $R$ can be seen by tracking the dashed vertical lines, that represent the mean of the distribution.
+The shifting of the mean $\langle j^*_R \rangle$ with increasing $R$ can be seen by tracking the dashed vertical lines that represent the mean of the distribution.
 While in Fig.~\ref{fig:2} middle panel for $p=0.4$ those dashed lines move toward left, in the lower panel for $p=0.6$ they move towards right with increasing $R$.
 In all these cases, the variance $\sigma_R^2$ also increases with $R$ linearly, hence obeying the prediction of Eq.~\eqref{variance} (see insets of Fig.\ref{fig:2}).

 It is important to point out that $\langle j^*_R\rangle\propto R$ and $\sigma_R\propto R^{1/2}$.
 In the large $R$ limit, $P(j^*)$ becomes a Gaussian distribution with $\langle j^*_R\rangle >> \sigma_R$.
 Naively, one would expect that given $\delta>0$, the detection will be faster if $p> 0.5$.
 However, as the probability distribution of $j^*$ in the neighborhood of $\delta$ (which also indirectly contributes to the $P_{det}$ computation) will be almost negligible when $\langle j^*_R\rangle -2 \sigma_R >> \delta$, $P_{det}$ is not expected to grow with $R$ anymore beyond a certain point, and it saturates to some finite value smaller than $1$.